 Coffee can be a good addition to your lifestyle depending on your personal context.
 I believe most of us are drinking too much to support the current state of our hormones.
 If you are well slept and eat a nutrient dense diet, 1 cup of organic coffee a day can be a wonderful and nourishing addition.
 However, how we are drinking our coffee matters.

-If you suffer from short-term or long-term energy issues, beginning your day with a double shot espresso will result in a blood sugar and cortisol spike that tells your body it needs to be in fight or flight mode.
-Try moving your coffee from first thing when you wake up to mid morning after you’ve eaten.
+If you experience short-term or long-term energy issues, beginning your day with a double shot espresso will result in a blood sugar and cortisol spike that tells your body it needs to be in fight or flight mode.
+Try moving your coffee from first thing when you wake up to mid-morning after you’ve eaten.
 Notice if it has an effect on your sugar cravings and mood at 3pm.

 Instead of coffee try starting your day with warm water and lemon or apple cider vinegar.
-This will help your body’s natural detoxification pathways and is especially helpful if you’re recovering from a sugar (or treat) fuelled Easter.
+This will help your body’s natural detoxification pathways.

 Many people who complain of fatigue are actually dehydrated.
 Staying hydrated is one of the simplest ways to keep energized and focused.
 A recent study of athletes at Stanford University found that 92% felt fatigued after limiting fluids and water-rich foods for 15 hours; they also had lapses in memory and reported difficulty concentrating.

 Here we have a blog on how much water you need to drink for optimal health.
 If you are feeling hungry and ate within the last two hours this is also a clue that you might be dehydrated.